prebid/prebid.github.io/dev-docs/bidders/vuble.md

 ---

 ### Note:
 The Vuble adapter requires setup and approval from the Vuble team, even for existing Vuble publishers.
-Please reach out to your account team or vuble@vuble.tv for more information.
+Please reach out to your account team, or contact publishers-us@vuble.tv or publishers-fr@vuble.tv for more information.

 ### Bid params